Shopify/hydrogen-v1/.changeset/four-bags-judge.md

 '@shopify/hydrogen': minor
 ---

-Fixes:

-- Sub queries was not revalidating properly
+Fixes an issue where cached sub-requests were not revalidating properly.